 You need to manipulate the Excel “table”, not the whole Excel worksheet.
 This means that you can’t right click on the row number (outside of the grid) to insert a row.
 You need to right-click in the table, then Insert / Table Rows Above.

-Add as many rows as needed and synchronize your file back to SharePoint.
+Add as many rows as needed and synchronize your file back to SharePoint or Microsoft List.

-If you look closely, you will notice that in Excel your table is enclosed in a thin blue rectangle showing the boundaries of the table that is synchronized with SharePoint.
+If you look closely, you will notice that in Excel your table is enclosed in a thin blue rectangle showing the boundaries of the table that is synchronized with your List.

 When you add rows immediately after the last row of your table, Excel will most often pick it up and extend the zone.
 If it’s not the case, then you can extend it yourself by dragging the bottom right corner.